Azure/relational-infrastructure/README.md

-# Azure Relational Terraform Infrastructure (ARTI)
+# Azure Relational Infrastructure (ARTI)

 > [!CAUTION]
 > **This content is confidential.
-It can be shared only internally at Microsoft and as needed with Microsoft customers and partners under NDA.** While ARTI is a public project, this content discusses it within the context of Epic on Azure which has strict confidentiality requirements.
+It can be shared only internally at Microsoft and as needed with Microsoft customers and partners under NDA.** While ARI is a public project, this content discusses it within the context of Epic on Azure which has strict confidentiality requirements.
 For more information, see [purpose and strategy](#purpose-and-strategy).

 ## Overview